A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Wavelet Plancherel phase space filtering

-Our goal is to show that the space $V(\cW\otimes\cS)$ is invariant under the application of observables, which means that ${\bf\breve{N}}_m$ and ${\bf\bT}_m$ are unitarily equivalent.
-More generally, we want to show that $V(\cW\otimes\cS)$ is invariant under the application of some class of multiplicative functions, define next.
+More generally, we want to show that $V(\cW\otimes\cS)$ is invariant under the application of some class of multiplicative operators, that we call \emph{phase space filter}, to be define next.
 Consider the quotient group $G/Z$, where $Z$ is the center of $G$.
 The quotient group $G/Z$ has the semi-direct product structure